2X points on travel and dining at restaurants worldwide

 This card is packed with rewards and benefits: Earn 40,000 miles after a $2,000 spend within the first 3 months, 2X miles at restaurants and hotel stays as well as United purchases, and 25% back on in-flight purchases.
 Also, experience priority boarding and access to the United Club with 2 one-time passes each anniversary year; get up to $100 toward Global Entry or TSA PreCheck; and your first bag is free.
 The $95 annual fee is waived the first year.

-This card offers a solid sign-up bonus of 40,000 bonus points if you spend $1,000 in first 3 months.
+This card offers a solid sign-up bonus of up to 60,000 points: 40,000 if you spend $1,000 in first 3 months and 20,000 additional for spending $12,000 in the first 12 months.
 The cards also rewards your loyalty by giving you 3,000 points every year on your account anniversary.
 The $69 annual fee is low compared to other cards in the travel category.
 The Southwest Rapid Rewards® Plus Credit Card is perfect for frequent flyers on Southwest airlines.

 The Chase Sapphire Preferred and Chase Sapphire Reserve are two of the best travel credit cards on the market.
 If you're looking for a premium travel card, you may be wondering which is better for you.
 Below are some of the key similarities and differences between the CSP and CSR.